2022-23 game bird hunting forecast

 Duck and goose hunting is expected to be similar to past years with a few resident birds available early in the season.
 More migrant birds will arrive later in the season and hunting should improve, especially in the Baker and Keating valleys.
 Almost all hunting is on private property, so be sure to ask permission before hunting.
 The Powder River from Baker City to Brownlee Reservoir offers the best waterfowl hunting.

-Duck and geese hunting should be average local birds prior to freeze up.
+Duck and geese hunting should be average for local birds prior to freeze up.
+Canada geese numbers have increased over past survey years.
 Due to historically low water levels, some areas may be high and dry for hunting season and access to waterfowl will be difficult in some areas.

 Hunters hunting the upper Deschutes River area should remember that Deschutes County Ordinance prohibits the discharge of firearms in portions of the river between Sunriver and Fall River, see map.